RogerioHorauti/web-quadros/README.md

 ### Development
 ***
-The application was developed in lenguage Java with the IDE Eclipse, using an architecture MVC with Spring MVC, persistence JDBC and in css e JavaScript, the Bootstrap.
+The application was developed in lenguage Java with the Eclipse IDE, using an architecture MVC with Spring MVC, persistence JDBC and in css e JavaScript, the Bootstrap.

 MySQL as database.